Superior Hypogastric Plexus Block

 • Fever

-• Signs of infection at the site of the injection.
-These include redness, swelling, and oozing.
+• Signs of infection at the site of the injection, such as redness, swelling, and oozing.

-Your healthcare provider can give you other specific instructions about what you should do and what you can expect after the SHPB.
-You will need to follow up with your healthcare provider to discuss the effects of the SHPB and make a plan for future treatment of your pain.
+Your healthcare provider can give you other specific directions about what you should do and what you can expect after the SHPB.
+You will need to follow up with your provider to discuss the effects of the SHPB and make a plan for future treatment of your pain.

 Next steps